 Dr. Cissy K. Furusho Loves Treating Children

-Dr. Cissy K. Furusho received her bachelor’s degree in biology from the University of Illinois, Champaign-Urbana and graduated with her DDS, her pediatric certificate, and her masters in oral biology from UIC College of Dentistry.
+Dr. Furusho received her bachelor’s degree in biology from the University of Illinois, Champaign-Urbana prior to earning her DDS, her pediatric certificate, and her masters in oral biology from UIC College of Dentistry.
 She holds a certificate in orofacial myofunctional therapy.
-Dr. Furusho feels very fortunate to have found a wonderful partner in Dr. Kollmann and looks forward to being an important part of your children’s lives!

 - The American Association of Women Dentists